-Although we believe that this analysis is indicative of our sensitivity to interest rate changes as of June 30, 2023, it does not adjust for changes in the credit market, credit quality, the size and composition of the assets in our portfolio and other business developments, including borrowings under the Credit Facility, Adviser Revolver, SMBC Credit Facility or other borrowings, that could affect net increase in net assets resulting from operations, or net income.
+Although we believe that this analysis is indicative of our sensitivity to interest rate changes as of September 30, 2023, it does not adjust for changes in the credit market, credit quality, the size and composition of the assets in our portfolio and other business developments, including borrowings under the SMBC Credit Facility, the Adviser Revolver, the 2023 Debt Securitization, or other borrowings, that could affect net increase in net assets resulting from operations, or net income.
 Accordingly, we can offer no assurances that actual results would not differ materially from the analysis above.